mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 experience and tell you what I learned about the nixpkgs Haskell infrastructure and ghcide.
 It took me quite a while to collect the knowledge lain out below, so I gather it might be useful for someone else.
-But feel free to skip the parts that aren‘t of interest to you.
 This is a very explanatory post which is probably already much too long so I won‘t go to much into the details of actual nix code.
 If you just want to know how to use ghcide in a nix environment jump to the end of the post or just consult the README of ghcide.

 <!--more-->